What’s Happening in New Orleans in August?

 Over the five days, the event will be held mostly at the two New Orleans venues: Caesars Superdome for the evening performances and the New Orleans Ernest N. Morial Convention Center for the daytime activities.

-The traditional Sunday Gospel Celebration at the Convention center will feature the greatest gospel hits, and admission is free.
+The traditional Sunday Gospel Celebration at the Convention Center will feature the greatest gospel hits, and admission is free.
 ESSENCE After Dark is a series of late-night jam sessions, comedy shows, underground performances, live podcast recordings, and more.

-Other events
+Other ESSENCE events

 The festival has a lot more than just music.
 One of the highlights is a series of keynote events (Michelle Obama, Rev. Al Sharpton and Pharrell Williams were the speakers in the past), plus a slew of exciting conferences, exhibitions, roundtables, and other experiences.